Sign up to the newsletter

 Digital Catapult reserves the right to change the Key Dates at its sole discretion.
 No extension to deadlines will usually be granted, with very limited exceptions where the Applicant requests an extension due to reasonable extenuating circumstances, beyond the Applicant’s control and unforeseen to them, subject to the Applicant providing evidence that proves the extenuating circumstance; and the applicant informing Digital Catapult as soon as reasonably practicable following the extenuating circumstance becoming apparent.
 Digital Catapult reserves the right to consider the factors and decide whether such circumstances are extenuating and whether granting an extension is fair to other applicants.
 No extension granted will be for greater than two working days.

 All information and documents requested must be submitted.
 Failure to submit all requested information and documents may result in the application being rejected.
 Digital Catapult will not use outside information in respect of your application unless otherwise indicated, other than to undertake due diligence.
-Digital Catapult reserves the right to not work with people or an organisation which could impact its reputation.
+Digital Catapult reserves the right to not work with people or any organisation which could impact its reputation.

 Digital Catapult reserves the right to either (i) reassess an application from a previous competition (together with information gained from an update meeting), or (ii) accept as a successful applicant organisations that was previously successful in a previous competition, but whose participation was deferred to a later Programme.